 Rebound headaches can develop if you frequently use headache medication.
 Although the risk of developing medication-overuse headache varies depending on the medication, any acute headache medication has the potential to lead to rebound headaches, including:

 - Migraine medications.
 Various migraine medications have been linked with rebound headaches, including triptans (Imitrex, Zomig, others) and certain ergots — such as ergotamine (Ergomar, others).
 These medications have a moderate risk of causing medication-overuse headaches.
-Interestingly, the ergot dihydroergotamine (D.H.E.
+The ergot dihydroergotamine (D.H.E.
 45) appears to have a lower potential for leading to this problem.

 - Headache: Hope through research.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/headache/detail_headache.htm.
-Accessed Aug.
-21, 2011.
+Accessed Oct.
+6, 2014.

 You Are ...
 The Campaign for Mayo Clinic